 Snakehead Fish - Thai Fish Species

-They are named for their snake-like appearance due to their elongated body and flattened head.
-There are 50 reported species of Channa and 3 species of Parachanna.
-The species of Channa refers to the genus in Asia and Parachanna refers to the genus in Africa.
-Both species are a part of the family Channidae, a group of predatory freshwater fish, native to parts of Africa and Asia, including countries like India, China, and Thailand
+Snakehead fish are named for their snake-like appearance due to their elongated body and flattened head.
+There are 50 reported species of Channa there refers to the genus in Asia including countries like India, China, and Thailand.
+Besides there are reported 3 species of Parachanna which refers to the genus in Africa.

+Both species are a part of the family Channidae, a group of freshwater predatory fish, there also are known as Frankenfish, Monster fish and Mudfish.
 Their colors can vary depending on the species, age, environmental factors and time of year.
 However, many species have a dark or light brown, gray or blackish coloration or greenish tint. with a light-colored belly.
 Patterns on their bodies, like spots or stripes, which allow them to camouflage effectively in different surroundings.
 They also change color during the breeding season, again it depends on the species.
 As well what stage they are in the breeding process, will determine what color they have.

 Snakehead fish are a highly adaptable fish species and can thrive in a variety of aquatic environments.
 Including slow-moving rivers, ponds, swamps, and marshes.
 They often prefer areas with plenty of aquatic vegetation, submerged plants, and submerged logs or debris.
 These provide cover for them to ambush prey and avoid predators.
 Additionally, they can tolerate low oxygen levels and can survive out of water for short periods due to their ability to breathe air using their suprabranchial organ.